 According to the UK government, owners meeting the following criteria may get a CGT tax exemption automatically under Private Residence Relief.
 However, if they don’t meet it, they are likely to pay the CGT.

 Want to avoid CGT, let our accountant do it.

 How to Avoid CGT on Inherited Property?

 When you receive an inherited property, you might not need to pay CGT if you sell the property immediately after receiving it.
 The assets of the deceased are not subject to CGT unless they’re sold before their demise.
-The government considers them unrealized gains and doesn’t require inheritors to pay them.
+The government considers them unrealised gains and doesn’t require inheritors to pay them.
 However, if the value of a property increases after the deceased death, the CGT is payable.

 So if someone is an inheritor and doesn’t want to keep the inherited property, he/she should sell them at the time of probate.
-As selling them on probate is a great way to avoid CGT because the government considers them unrealized gains.
+As selling them on probate is a great way to avoid CGT because the government considers them unrealised gains.
 If the property value increases during the probate, it’d be minimal.

 Need further help, contact us!